RINEARN/exevalator/mcp/README.md

 As shown above, Exevalator can evaluate expressions such as:

-    Using the `exevalator` MCP server, compute the value of "1.2 + 3.4".
+    Using the `Exevalator` MCP server, compute the value of "1.2 + 3.4".
     Do not use any other method.
-Make sure to use `exevalator`.
+Make sure to use `Exevalator`.

 A typical final answer would be:

-    I computed "1.2 + 3.4" via the `evaluate_expression` tool on the `exevalator` MCP server and confirmed the result is 4.6.
-As requested, the calculation was performed using `exevalator`.
+    I computed "1.2 + 3.4" via the `evaluate_expression` tool on the `Exevalator` MCP server and confirmed the result is 4.6.
+As requested, the calculation was performed using `Exevalator`.

 The operators `+` (addition), `-` (subtraction and unary minus), `*` (multiplication), and `/` (division) are supported.
 Multiplication and division take precedence over addition and subtraction.